wmjordan/Codist/README.md

   If you like _Codist_ and want to support the future development of it, you can [donate to the author](https://paypal.me/wmzuo/19.99).

   You can donate any amount of money as you like.
 The recommended amount of donation is `$19.99`.

+  4 donations have been received so far :)